 - OR email me to set up a telephone interview.
 If you live within 60 miles of Dublin, Texas, we can meet in person.

 If you have doilies they made, please send photos of them:

 - Read “Photo Tips for Doilies and Similar Items” on the last page of the Doily Heritage Project information form.

 - Mail or email photos to address given on the information form.
 Some people have also sent photos of the person who made the doilies or some other aspect of their lives.

 WHAT WILL HAPPEN TO YOUR STORIES AND PHOTOS?

-Your stories and pictures will be part of Celebrate Doilies!, an exhibit which will make its debut at the Cross Timbers Fine Arts Council River North Gallery in Stephenville, Texas, in July 2017.
+Your stories and pictures will be part of Celebrate Doilies, an exhibit which debuted at the Cross Timbers Fine Arts Council River North Gallery in Stephenville, Texas, in July 2017.
 The exhibit has been traveling to new venues ever since.

 Some of doily photos and stories will be displayed as posters among my own doily artwork at the exhibit.
 Others will be in binders for gallery visitors to look through.